 Athens Youth Wrestling Tournament at Athens High School gym.

-Athens Wrestling Club raffle at Landmark starting at 6 PM with drawing at 8 PM.
-Athens Wrestling Hall of Fame Ceremony for Troy Szydel (2021) & Gary Switlick (2022) starting around 7:30 PM.
+Athens Wrestling Club raffle at Landmark starting at 6 PM with drawing after 8 PM.
+Athens Wrestling Hall of Fame Ceremony starting around 7:30 PM.

 December 11, 2014 Athens Wrestling Alumni photo by Tanille Hartwig